The Christmas Chronicles: Plot

-In Lowell, Massachusetts around Christmas 2018, widowed mother Claire Pierce struggles to keep her family together after they had a fight because of the death of her firefighter husband Doug, who died while trying to save some strangers from a fire.
-Claire's son Teddy has lost his Christmas spirit and becomes involved in illegal activities like stealing cars.
-However, Teddy's younger sister, Kate, is trying to keep the Christmas spirit alive, while maintaining a belief in Santa Claus.
-Kate catches Teddy stealing a car from a parking lot and records it, threatening to show Claire, but changes her mind, telling Claire that Teddy had smashed a picture frame instead.
+In December 2018, in Lowell, Massachusetts, widow Claire Pierce struggles to keep her family together around Christmas after her husband, Doug, who was a firefighter, died in a fire.
+Their son Teddy has lost much of his Christmas spirit, while their younger daughter Kate keeps it alive and continues to believe in Santa Claus.
+On Christmas Eve, Claire is called in to the hospital to fill in for a co-worker, leaving Teddy to look after Kate.
+While watching old family Christmas videos, Kate notices an arm appear out of the fireplace and deduces that it was Santa.
+Teddy agrees to help her prove it, on condition that she gives him the video she recorded of him stealing a car earlier that day.

-On Christmas Eve, Claire is called away to fill in for a coworker, leaving Teddy to look after Kate.
-While watching old family Christmas videos, Kate notices a strange arm appear out of the fireplace.
-Kate believes this is Santa and convinces Teddy to help her by promising to destroy the tape of Teddy stealing the car.
-The two set up a makeshift tripwire and a hidden camera.
-Kate is later woken up and sees Santa in the living room.
-However, he escapes to the roof and the two children follow.
-Kate decides to hide in his sleigh to get a closer look, and Teddy reluctantly follows her.
-Santa rides off with the kids in tow.
-When Kate decides to make her presence known, Santa and the reindeer are startled and he loses control of the sleigh.
-After teleporting to Chicago, Illinois, the sleigh breaks down, causing the reindeer to scatter and Santa's hat and a bag of presents to be lost.

-Santa introduces himself to the kids and tells them that he has to get back to delivering presents as soon as possible or else Christmas spirit will be lost.
-Without his hat, Santa cannot move quickly or through tight spaces like he normally does.
-The kids are forced to help him after he threatens to put them on the naughty list permanently.
-They stop at a bar where Santa tries to seek help from the patrons.
-When they get no assistance, they steal a car at Teddy's suggestion, after he reminds Santa that the car was already stolen by the bartender and they can turn it into the police afterwards.
-They locate the reindeer, but encounter a police car driven by police officers Dave Poveda and Mikey Jameson, who are looking for the stolen car.
-Kate goes after the reindeer by herself while Teddy and Santa lure the police away.
-Santa is arrested, while Kate and Teddy escape with the reindeer.
-The kids find Santa's bag, and Kate goes inside to find help.
-She is teleported to the North Pole where she encounters Santa's elves, who agree to help her.
+They set up a tripwire and hidden camera, and fall asleep in the living room.
+After Kate awakens and sees Santa, she and Teddy follow him onto his sleigh to get a closer look.

+Santa rides off with the kids in tow, but he and the reindeer are startled when Kate makes her presence known.
+In the commotion, he loses control of the sleigh, causing it to teleport and crash in Chicago, Illinois after the towline connecting the sleigh to the reindeer snapped off from excessive stress caused by the evasive maneuvers.

+On the ground, Santa introduces himself and tells the kids he has to locate his reindeer, hat, and bag of presents, which were lost in the crash, in order to resume deliveries and prevent Christmas spirit from declining.
+They offer to help him to avoid being permanently on the naughty list.

+After they get no help from a bar, they take a red Dodge Challenger that was stolen by the bartender.
+They locate the reindeer, but encounter police seeking the stolen car.
+Kate goes after the reindeer while Teddy and Santa distract the police with a car chase, which culminates in Santa's arrest.

+Teddy reunites with Kate, and together, they find Santa's bag.
+Going inside the bag to find help, Kate is teleported to the North Pole, where she encounters Santa's elves, who agree to help after discovering that she comes from a "long line of true believers."

-Meanwhile, Teddy is attacked by Vincent and his gang of thugs who take him and the bag to their hideout, where he is saved by Kate and the elves, who then set out to repair Santa's sleigh.
-At the police station, Santa tries to explain his situation to Officer Poveda.
-When Santa reveals that the officer's wish this year is to reconcile with his ex-wife, Lisa, who also shares that wish, Poveda is taken aback, but still refuses to believe him.
-Poveda has Santa locked in the holding cell, though he becomes suspicious when he sees a larger number of arrests than usual on Christmas Eve.
-Seeing that Christmas spirit has gotten too low, Santa gathers all the inmates to perform "Santa Claus Is Back in Town", which works among all the officers except Poveda.
-Poveda is finally convinced when he receives a call from Lisa, who invites him out for coffee in the morning, and agrees to let Santa go.
-One of the elves arrives through the air vent to give Santa a spare hat.
-Santa goes outside to find his sleigh repaired.
+Meanwhile, a gang of thugs grab Teddy and the bag, taking them to their hideout.
+There, he is saved by Kate and the elves, who are then made aware of the situation.

+At the police station, Santa explains his situation to Officer Poveda.
+When he reveals his knowledge of the officer's wish to reconcile with his ex-wife, Lisa, who shares that wish, he is taken aback, but still refuses to believe him, and locks him in the holding cell.

+As the night progresses, however, Poveda notices a higher than usual number of arrests for Christmas Eve, a predicament Santa had warned would happen if Christmas spirit continued to fall.
+In an effort to slow the decline, Santa gathers all the inmates to perform "Santa Claus Is Back in Town", which works with all the officers except Poveda.
+After receiving a call from Lisa inviting him for coffee in the morning, Poveda is finally convinced and agrees to release Santa.